 A trader who predicts that the price of an asset will rise.

 A candlestick chart is a combination of a line-chart and a bar chart.
 It records four prices: open, close, high and low.

 There are three types of channels in Forex charting: ascending channel, descending channel, and horizontal channel.

-Actually a CFD is a contract for difference.
-That’s a contract between you the trader or investor and an investment bank or FX company.
+A CFD is a contract for difference.
+That’s a contract between you, the trader or investor, and an investment bank or FX company.
 At the end of the contract, the two parties exchange the difference between the opening and closing prices of a financial instrument.
 CFDs allow traders to speculate on the rising or falling prices of fast-moving financial markets or instruments like shares, indices, commodities, currencies and treasuries.
-They can do this while eating cocoa frosted donuts.

 The contract size is the trading amount or quantity for exchanging currencies.

 Currency pairs that are not associated with the U.S. dollar are referred to as minor currencies or crosses.
 These pairs have slightly wider spreads and are not as liquid as the majors

 The opening and closing of positions in the market before the end of the trading session

 Exotic currency pairs include currencies of emerging markets.
 These pairs are not as liquid, and the spreads are much wider.

 Technical analysts tool used to identify potential support and resistance levels based on key numbers.